qbead/qbeadWebsite/content/book/sight.md

 This leads to a problem… If our eyes can sense only red, green, and blue, how come we can see yellow?
 Our eyes and brains have evolved so that our red- and green-sensing cones both respond slightly to yellow.
 If our brain detects that both groups of cones are activated, it knows to interpret the color as yellow.
 And similar compromises are made for the other colors we can detect.
 For instance, purple activates both red- and blue-sensing cones.

 ::: further-reading
 There is an animal that can (unlike us) detect the difference between a true pure color, and a mixture of colors that fakes the presence of the given color (for humans, the true pure colors we can see are red, green, and blue).
-This animal is a mantis shrimp, and it has 12 different types of cone cells in its eye.
+This animal is the mantis shrimp, and it has 12 different types of cone cells in its eye.
 The Oatmeal comic has [an informative and entertaining strip about it](https://theoatmeal.com/comics/mantis_shrimp).
 :::